 For example, account checkers are software that can be purchased on the Dark Web to validate a username.
 Meanwhile, phishing kits are a downloadable tool that contains prebuild code so that cybercriminals can more easily deploy an attack.
 Additional tools include merchant checkers, automated attack scripts, and leaked shop scripts.

-How SecurityScorecard Protects Organizations from Dark Web Activities
+How SecurityScorecard protects organizations from Dark Web activities

 SecurityScorecard not only monitors for financial crime malware but also tracks dark web forums and websites to monitor for leaked credentials - both customers and employees.
-One of the thirteen factors used in our security ratings is “hacker chatter.”
+One of the ten factors used in our security ratings is “hacker chatter.”
 A lower score for that factor sheds light on the dark web conversations about an organization.

 For financial institutions, merchants, and retailers, visibility into the supply chain can protect customer information.
 A single weak link in the supply chain can compromise data across the ecosystem.
 Thus, the valuable insights from SecurityScorecard’s platform not only protect data security among business partners but provide assurance to customers as well.